Housing: An Integral Part of Your Study Abroad Experience

 DIS guarantees housing to all students who request, and pay for, DIS-arranged housing.
 Additionally, DIS works hard to ensure that you have a meaningful stay in your housing.

 To learn about how DIS matches you in the best possible housing placement, read about the DIS Housing Placement Process here.

 DIS puts a lot of effort in making the right housing match for you.
 This is why it is extremely important that you provide correct and detailed information on the Housing Application form.
 The deadline for requesting DIS housing is approximately 1.5-2 months before the term’s official arrival day.
 See details about applying to housing on each option’s page.

 What Each Housing Option Provides

-To find out what is included in each housing option, go to Comprehensive Housing and Support Fee Inclusions.
+To find out what is included in each housing option, read more about the Comprehensive Housing and Support Fee Inclusions.

 Finding Out About Your Housing Placement

-Approximately 10 days prior to arrival, you will receive your housing placement and exact address.
+Approximately 10 days prior to arrival, you receive your housing placement and exact address.

 Getting Oriented To Your Housing

-DIS Housing & Student Affairs will be available for you on Arrival Day and during the DIS Arrival Workshop, where you will receive information and a personal folder with answers to, hopefully, many of the questions you might have.
+DIS Housing & Student Affairs is available for you on Arrival Day and during the DIS Arrival Workshop, where you receive information and a personal folder with answers to many of the questions you might have.